zainafzal08/HodgePodge-Alpha/README.md

 # Bot Party

-A wonderful modular system built in python that lets you construct bots which can use databases, respond to inputs play music and more!
+A wonderful modular system built in python that lets you construct bots which can use databases, respond to inputs, play music and more!

 Hosted with <3 on Heroku

 ## shit